vankessel/vankessel.github.io/blog/_posts/2020-08-10-writing-and-coding.md

 # The Medium is the Message

 Why is it that there are so many similarities between writing and software?
 Types are nouns, functions are verbs, interfaces are adjectives.
-It's because language breaks the complexity of the world into managable conceptual chunks.
+It's because language breaks the complexity of the world into manageable conceptual chunks.
 While software is the reverse process of transforming human concepts into a sort of computational reality.

 This is especially true of [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).
 Human concepts are organized from concrete at the bottom and abstract at the top.
 So are classes.
 Every OOP programming language has at least one topmost general class usually named `object`.
 This high level abstraction is concreted into further subclasses like `Human`, `Athlete`, and `Runner`.
 A tree of classes is formed with `object` at the trunk.
 It makes sense that a `Runner` can do everything a `Human` can, so a `Runner` can be used anywhere a `Human` is needed.
 This is a hierarchical approach to add behaviour.

 As a counter example both a `Human` and a `Laptop` can die, but clearly they can not be used in each other's place.
 Both classes share the behaviour of something that is `Mortal`.
-That means in code `Human` and `Laptop` can go anywhere something that is `Mortal` is needed such as a function like `kill(Mortal thing)`.
+In code there should be a way to express that `Human` and `Laptop` can fill in for something that is `Mortal`.
+Such as a function like `kill(Mortal thing)`.
 This is achieved with interfaces and is a compositional approach to add behaviour.

 Both classes and interfaces define a type of thing.
 But sometimes the type of a thing depends on an other type.
 Take a `ShoppingList` for example.
 If a shopping list of `Food` is needed, it would be inappropriate to put non `Food` items on that list.
 This could be done by making a `FoodShoppingList` subtype.
 But if a to-do list or otherwise is also needed it quickly becomes apparent that creating a new list subtype for every possible type of item will become overwhelming.
 This is where generics come in.
 With generics, a list is described as `ShoppingList<T> where T: Nameable`.
 Here `T` is a stand-in for any other type that implements the `Nameable` interface, since it needs to be written down on the shopping list.
 (That means no shopping for Voldemort, Lovecraftian gods, or that really hard boss from Dark Souls III).